DataONEorg/Operations_Documentation/source/DEV/profiling.rst

 vertical stack.
 Horizontal placement has no significance as output is aplhabetically ordered.

+(note the following process was hacked together one Friday afternoon - there's lots of improvements to the process that can be made, but this is the basic process followed.)

 The following steps were followed to generate flamegraphs for CN operations using cn-dev-ucsb-2.test.dataone.org as the example.